 A preconference pass allows you access to one am session and one pm session.
 Register Now

 Employee ownership often changes the goals around which companies make their plans, but it also gives them tools to achieve more than companies without employee ownership.
-A strong high-involvement planning (HIP) process takes planning out of the boardroom and gives it to the employee-owners who must make it happen.
-Learn how involving everyone in the strategic planning process makes their individual tasks more closely aligned with overarching company goals, and how that synergy drives success.
+A strong high-involvement planning (HIP) process takes planning out of the boardroom and gives it to the employee owners who must make it happen.
+Learn how involving everyone in the strategic planning process makes their individual tasks become better aligned with the overarching company goals and that synergy drives success.

 Rich Armstrong, Great Game of Business